When to begin consultation - Collective consultation for redundancy

 You should hold collective consultation first before holding individual consultation.

-An employer has agreed with employee representatives how many employees will be made redundant and how they'll be selected.
-But they’re still consulting with them about other redundancy-related issues.
+For example, an employer has agreed with employee representatives how many employees will be made redundant and how they'll be selected.
+They're still consulting with them about other redundancy-related issues.
+In this situation, it may be appropriate to start individual consultation with the affected employees.

-Find out more about consulting individual employees.
+Find out more about consulting individual employees

 Last reviewed